 Eco Oro Minerals Corp. is a publicly-traded precious metals exploration and development company with a portfolio of projects in Colombia.
-Eco Oro has been focused on its wholly-owned, multi-million ounce Angostura gold-silver deposit, located in northeastern Colombia, for over 18 years during which time it has been a significant employer and stakeholder in the region and in that of the surrounding communities.
+Eco Oro has been focused on its wholly-owned, multi-million ounce Angostura gold-silver deposit, located in northeastern Colombia.
+Eco Oro is committed to further advancing the Angostura Project in a socially and environmentally responsible manner that will be beneficial for all stakeholders.

 Certain statements in this news release are "forward-looking" within the meaning of Canadian securities legislation.
-They include statements about the development of the Company projects.
+They include statements about the future announcements of development of Company assets, including the Angostura Project.
 Forward-looking statements are necessarily based upon the current belief, opinions and expectations of management that, while considered reasonable by the Company, are inherently subject to significant business, economic, competitive, political and social uncertainties and other contingencies.
 Many factors could cause the Company's actual results to differ materially from those expressed or implied in the forward-looking statements.
 These factors include, among others, political influence, government regulation as well as other risk factors set out under the heading "Risk Factors" in the Annual Information Form dated March 6, 2014, which is available on SEDAR at www.sedar.com.
 Investors are cautioned not to put undue reliance on forward-looking statements due to the inherent uncertainty therein.

 SOURCE: Eco Oro Minerals Corp.